-Course: IBP223A/ IBP223B IB Literature & Performance SL Grade: 11-12 2 Year Program Course offered at: CDO Prerequisite: "C" or better in previous year related subject This course is an in terdisciplinary synthes sis of Language A and Theatre.
-It incorporates essential elements of literat ure and performance a and aims to explore the dynamic relationship between the two.
-At the hea art of the course is this interaction between a conventional literary emphasis on close reading, c on close reading, critical writing and discussion, and the practical, aesthetic and symbolic elements of performance.
+Prerequisite: "C" or better in previous year related subject

+This course is an interdisciplinary synthesis of Language A and Theatre.
+It incorporates essential elements of literature and performance and aims to explore the dynamic relationship between the two.
+At the heart of the course is this interaction between a conventional literary emphasis on close reading, critical writing and discussion, and the practical, aesthetic and symbolic elements of performance.
 A distinctive outcome of this synthesis is the performance of a piece transformed from poetry or prose.
-In this exciting, creative process, text is viewed from , , nd what is characteristic of either literary or theatre studies as single disciplines.
+In this exciting, creative process, text is viewed from different angles in a way that goes beyond what is characteristic of either literary or theatre studies as single disciplines.
 The course as a whole examines literary and dramatic texts and seeks to develop intellect, imagination, and creativity.
 It encourages intercultural awareness through a study of texts from more than one culture.
-Literature and performance is available at standard level only /.
-This course carries a a weighted grade.
+Literature and performance is available at standard level only.